 Roman mosaics developed along a number of parallel streams: Durable walking surface, architectural spacial element, ornament.
 In artistic terms Roman mosaics followed a path parallel to that of Roman Painting and Roman art, transferring to the horizontal plane artistic problems which were essentially pictorial.
-The real difference between the two being that mosaic is by its nature driven towards divisionism with its issues similar to those of impressionism in the 19th century and indeed to those of modern pixelated digital images.
-Greater effort and energy is required to store and produce a high resolution colour image whilst a geometric pattern in two tones and with larger pieces (fewer pixels) can be greatly simplified.
+The real difference between the two being that mosaic, by its nature, drives towards divisionism with its issues similar to those of impressionism in the 19th century and indeed to those of modern pixelated digital images: Greater effort and energy is required to store and produce a high-resolution colour image, whilst a geometric pattern in two tones and with larger pieces (fewer pixels) can be greatly simplified.
 As the image becomes greater in size so the effort and resource required increases exponentially.
-The very physical nature of mosaic reinforced its relation to architecture and to marble inlay (opus sectilis) which slowly made its way from floors and skirting boards to decorate further up the walls as in Nero’s domus aurea in the 1st century and the basilica of Junius Bassus in late antiquity.
+The very physical nature of mosaic reinforced its relation to architecture and to marble inlay (opus sectilis) which slowly made its way from floors and skirting boards to decorate further up the walls as in Nero’s Domus Aurea in the 1st century and the Basilica of Junius Bassus in late antiquity.

 Italian Pebble Mosaics